Mold Compass Free mold guidance and practical resources

 Overview

-Lewiston receives roughly 45.2 inches of precipitation per year at an average of 46.3 F, which means it experiences frequent wet weather.
+Lewiston receives roughly 45.2 inches of precipitation per year.
+That rainfall creates recurring opportunities for roof, window, and drainage defects to admit water.
 Lewiston has cold winters and significant snowfall, so moisture risk centers on snowmelt and winter condensation.

 Lewiston Planning and Code Enforcement handles code enforcement and building matters.